useflyyer/flyyer-deck-docs/README.md

 ### Development server crashes or stop previewing

 The development server (`npm start`) can be buggy sometimes.
 Please restart the server if you encounter any problems.

-We are working to replace it with: `flayyer-studio` (coming soon) ⚡️